Download the PDF file of this document by clicking here.

 2.07 STRUCTURAL SOILS

-A. A uniformly blended mixture of gravel/rock and PAM-treated soils mixed to following proportion: Soils shall be previously conditioned with PAM according to testing laboratory recommendations.
+A. A uniformly blended mixture of Gravel and PAM-treated soils mixed to following proportion: Soils shall be previously conditioned with PAM according to testing laboratory recommendations.

-B. Initial mix design for testing shall be determined by adjusting the ratio between gravel/rock and soils such that volume percent of soils in mix is not less than 20% nor more than 50% of voids in gravel as determined from stone rodded unit weight and bulk density of soils or by separation of the components.
+B. Initial mix design for testing shall be determined by adjusting the ratio between gravel and soils such that volume percent of soils in mix is less than 20% and more than 50% of voids in gravel as determined from stone rodded unit weight and bulk density of soils.

 PART 3.00 – EXECUTION